South Shore Dance Alliance

 SSDA School Director

 SSDA Faculty: Ballet and Contemporary

+Ms. Arthur joined Thodos Dance Chicago in 2014 and performed with the company for three seasons.
 Briana made her professional choreographic debut, in the summer of 2015.
 She premiered "Go Ahead And Turn Back" at the Athenaeum Theatre, as a part of Thodos Dance Chicago's "New Dances", choreography initiative.
-Briana is very thankful for the many opportunities she's had to perform, choreograph, and teach in her hometown and in the surrounding Chicago area.
-Ms. Robinson is looking forward to continually sharing her passion for movement, and is excited to begin her second season with Thodos Dance Chicago.
+Her second professional choreographic work, “Uncovering”, was performed at the Auditorium Theatre, for Thodos Dance Chicago’s finale season in 2017.
+Briana is looking forward to the opportunity to continue sharing her passion for movement with SSDA students, and she is delighted to also begin her first season as an ensemble member with Cerqua Rivera Dance Theatre in Chicago.

 SSDA Faculty: Tap and Jazz

 Jessica has been dancing for 20 years, starting her training in Collierville, Tennessee at Ginny Mount School of Dance.
 She continued her training and graduated with honors, receiving a BA in Dance from Western Kentucky University, with a minor in business administration.
 After graduating, she moved to Chicago where she danced as an apprentice with Chicago Tap Theatre, under the direction of Mark Yonally, for three years.
 In 2014, she began dancing with Tristan Bruns and his company TapMen, and is currently a dancer with the Chicago Human Rhythm Project under the direction of Lane Alexander and Dani Borak.
 Jessica has performed all over the Chicago area, and has travelled abroad, dancing in Italy, France, and Spain.
 With the Chicago Human Rhythm Project, she has performed works by Dani Borak and renowned tap dancer and choreographer Michelle Dorrance.